 The surge in secondary market activity isn’t solely driven by financial elites; early startup employees are also seizing the opportunity.
 These individuals, who often accepted lower salaries in exchange for stock options, are now seeking to capitalize on their investments.
 Vested, a startup providing funding for employees to purchase expiring stock options, saw a sixfold increase in demand in the latter half of last year.

-Dave Thornton, Co-founder and CEO of Vested, highlights the emotional and financial stakes at play, noting how many shareholders made significant life decisions based on the anticipation of liquidity events tied to IPOs.
+Dave Thornton, Co-founder and CEO of Vested, recently highlighted the emotional and financial stakes at play, noting how many shareholders made significant life decisions based on the anticipation of liquidity events tied to IPOs.
 However, with the IPO market stagnating, these individuals are turning to the secondary market to unlock value from their investments.

 The tech sector’s wave of layoffs further fuels secondary market activity, as laid-off employees face a 90-day window to exercise stock options.
 Vested specializes in facilitating smaller stock purchases for individuals, catering to those seeking liquidity amidst job transitions.